 module USMap = Map.Make (Ustring)

-val hash : t -> intt and
+val hash : t -> int

-functions hash and equal are implemented, module UString can
+are implemented, module UString

 be passed directly to functor Hashtbl.Make, making it simple to